fre-denni/portfolio-2024/README.md

 - the content is completely manage locally on my computer as .md files using Obsidian and symlinks
 - the page 404 I still believe it's really funny
 - I started creating this website mobile first, then forgot about it, then tried to adjust everything using media, then crying in an angle of my room
-- I'm 100% convinced that 80% of the css code could be deleted, but I'm to ~afraid..~ lazy to try
+- I'm 100% convinced that 80% of the css code could be deleted, but I'm too ~afraid..~ lazy to try